 Therefore, in addition to short-term improvements at Cowpoke Road, the City is also working on a long-term plan for future improvements including widening of Black Forest Road between Woodmen and Old Ranch roads.
 A plan for long-term corridor improvements was completed in early 2020.
 We will be reaching out to the community seeking public comment during a public meeting in early 2020.

 Improvements of Black Forest Road (Woodmen Road to Research Parkway) has funding through the Pikes Peak Rural Transportation Authority II (PPRTA) as an “A” list project.
 Additional City of Colorado Springs and El Paso County funding for construction is possible.

-- Pikes Peak Rural Transportation Authority II (PPRTA II) identifies an “A List” project to widen Black Forest Road to a four-lane Principal Arterial from Woodmen Road to Research Parkway, including a new bridge over Cottonwood Creek.
+- Pikes Peak Rural Transportation Authority II (PPRTA II) identifies an “A List” project to widen Black Forest Road to a four lane Principal Arterial cross-section from Woodmen Road to Research Parkway, including a new bridge over Cottonwood Creek.